Associate in Science (Academic Transfer)

 |Maximum Program Semester Credit Hours||64|

 *Must complete a 6 semester hour sequence either in Literature or in History.
 The sequence in Area II and IV in Literature or History needs to follow the sequence requirements according to the students’ major and transfer plans.

 **Respective programs of study for baccalaureate degrees at Alabama Public Universities range from 120-128 semester credit hours in length.
-Dependent upon the total hours allocated for the bachelor’s degrees, institutions in The Alabama College System are authorized to provide only50 percent of that total (60-64).
+Dependent upon the total hours allocated for the bachelor’s degrees, institutions in The Alabama College System are authorized to provide only 50 percent of that total (60-64 hours).

 These requirements are now effective for all students entering Southern Union.